 Game of Thrones as a role model for recruiter?

-Even at personal events, which are often a bit stiff and boring, there is often one topic: the cult TV series “Game of Thrones”, whose highly anticipated last season is now being broadcast.
+Even at staff events, which are often a bit stiff and boring, there is often one topic: the cult TV series “Game of Thrones”, the highly anticipated last season of which is now being broadcast.

 But Game of Thrones is more than a fantasy fairytale.
 The lavishly narrated story is so successful not least because of its extremely complex characters.
 And it offers plenty of stuff, successes and defeats, from which recruiters and recruiters can learn a lot for their daily work.